PixarAnimationStudios/OpenUSD/docs/toolset.rst

                            anonymous to persistent, be aware that layers saved from Export Overrides will include the opinions in the persistent session layer.
+     --mute MUTELAYERSRE   Layer identifiers searched against this regular expression will be muted on the stage prior to, and after loading.
+Multiple expressions can be supplied using the | regex separator operator.
+Alternatively the argument may be used multiple times.

 **Further Notes on Command Line Options**

     * :option:`--renderer` : Can be used to select any of the render